rat-eos-pc-ua/tutorial/TTN/README.md

     - The data is fetched based on the specified application name, access key, and time string, and can optionally be filtered by device ID.
 This information is accesible in TTN console.

 2. **Parse and Transform Data**:
     - Parses the fetched data and transforms it into the required data model.
-The data model that needs to be followed can be seen here: [here]( https://atnog-iot4fire.av.it.pt/swagger-ui/)
+The data model that needs to be followed can be seen here: [data model]( https://atnog-iot4fire.av.it.pt/swagger-ui/)
     - Extract the important sensor data fields.
-    - Constructs a structured data model that includes:
+    - Constructs a structured data model (based on the one previously shown) that includes:
         - `dateObserved`: The timestamp of the observation.
         - `location`: Information about the sensor's location, including its ID, description, type, and geo-coordinates (retreive the coordinates that are set on TTN for the sensor).
         - `source`: A string indicating the source sensor type.